yanlynnnnn/tp/docs/DeveloperGuide.md

 * 3a.
 Invalid index provided.
   * 3a1.
 Homerce displays an error message.
   Use case resumes at step 1.

+* 3b.
+Client is in use by one or more upcoming appointment.
+   * 3b1.
+Homerce displays an error message.
+   Use case resumes at step 1.
 </pre>
 <br>
 <pre>